 As we’ve seen, even with interactive video, it’s not all about the hard sell.
 Video content can also be used to build brand awareness and trust, and inspire consumers to find out more.

-Patagonia is a brand which understands content marketing and uses it well to reinforce its brand identity of buying quality clothing that last forever.
+Patagonia is a brand which understands content marketing and uses it well to reinforce its brand identity of buying quality clothing that lasts forever.
 It made the bold move of offering consumers ‘a repair rather than replace’ mantra.

 A recent campaign asks consumers to tell the story of their favourite piece of clothing from the brand featuring their outdoor lifestyle in “The stories we wear” series.